-Alternative 1: Construction phase:

-Disturbance to subsurface geological layers (Low impact before mitigation and

-low impact with mitigation measures);

-• Soil erosion and dust - (Low impact before mitigation and low impact with

-mitigation measures);

-- Diesel and oil spills affecting ground and surface water (Medium impact before mitigation and low impact with mitigation measures); - Impact of noise on surrounding environment (Low impact before mitigation and low impact with mitigation measures); - Impact on the indigenous terrestrial flora and habitat present in the area.
-Impact on the naturally occurring fauna present in the area (High impact before mitigation and high impact with mitigation measures); - Jobs (Medium impact (POSITIVE) before mitigation and medium impact (POSITIVE) with mitigation measures); - Traffic (Medium impact before mitigation and low impact with mitigation measures); - Property value and unforeseen opportunity costs (Low impact before mitigation and low with mitigation measures); - Crime and security (Medium impact before mitigation and low impact with mitigation measures); - Heritage management (Low impact before mitigation and low impact with mitigation measures).
+Alternative 1: Impact Summary Construction phase: • Disturbance to subsurface geological layers (Low impact before mitigation and low impact with mitigation measures); Soil erosion and dust - (Medium impact before mitigation and low impact with mitigation measures); Diesel and oil spills affecting ground and surface water - (Medium impact before mitigation and low impact with mitigation measures); Impact of noise on surrounding environment - (Low impact before mitigation and low impact with mitigation measures); Loss of and impacts on low sensitivity terrestrial indigenous vegetation - (Medium impact before mitigation and medium impact with mitigation measures); • Impact on terrestrial fauna and avifauna occurring on the site and surrounds (Medium impact before mitigation and low impact with mitigation measures); Impact on terrestrial Critical Biodiversity Areas and Ecological Support Areas (Medium impact before mitigation and low impact with mitigation measures); Jobs - (Medium impact (POSITIVE) before mitigation and medium impact (POSITIVE) with mitigation measures); • Traffic - (Medium impact before mitigation and low impact with mitigation measures); Property value and unforeseen opportunity costs - (Low impact before mitigation and low with mitigation measures);

-- Impact of noise on surrounding environment (High impact before mitigation and medium impact with mitigation measures); - Impact on the indigenous terrestrial flora and habitat present in the area.
-Impact on the naturally occurring fauna present in the area (Low impact before mitigation and low impact with mitigation measures); - Traffic (Medium impact before mitigation and medium impact with mitigation measures); - Property value and unforeseen opportunity costs (Low impact before mitigation and low impact with mitigation measures); - Crime and security (Medium impact before mitigation and low impact with mitigation measures); - Increased demand on services (Medium impact before mitigation and low impact with mitigation measures).

-• Similar to impacts associated with construction phase.
+• Crime and security - (Medium impact before mitigation and low impact with mitigation measures); Heritage management - (Low impact before mitigation and low impact with mitigation measures).
+Operational phase: Potential erosion of the site and surrounds due to stormwater flow or flooding (Medium impact before mitigation and low impact with mitigation measures); Impact of noise on surrounding environment - (High impact before mitigation and medium impact with mitigation measures); Loss of and impacts on low sensitivity terrestrial indigenous vegetation - (Low impact before mitigation and low impact with mitigation measures); Impact on terrestrial fauna and avifauna occurring on the site and surrounds - (Low impact before mitigation and low impact with mitigation measures); Impact on terrestrial Critical Biodiversity Areas and Ecological Support Areas - (Medium impact before mitigation and low impact with mitigation measures); measures); Traffic - (Medium impact before mitigation and medium impact with mitigation measures); Property value and unforeseen opportunity costs - (Low impact before mitigation and low impact with mitigation measures); Crime and security - (Medium impact before mitigation and low impact with mitigation measures); Increased demand on services - (Medium impact before mitigation and low impact with mitigation measures).
+Decommissioning phase: Similar to impacts associated with construction phase with the added positive impact of the site to be rehabilitated.
+No-go Alternative: The No-Go option will result in the site remaining as is.
+Erven 1003 and 7751 are situated within the urban edge of Vredenburg and have been earmarked for residential development in the SDF of Saldanha Bay Municipality and is therefore ideally situated to alleviate some of the housing needs that exist.
+If the proposed does not proceed current housing shortage in Vredenburg will persist as is.

-No-go Alternative:

-The No-Go option will result in the site remaining as is at present.